fezmid/flutterduck/content/post/about/index.md

 Seriously though, I'm just a regular guy who wanted to learn a little more about GitHub and Hugo, so decided to make a site to help with that learning process.

+My name's Chris White, and I'm known as Fezmid on [Twitter](https://www.twitter.com/fezmid).

-I have many interests as well, and I may or may not talk about them as time goes on here.
+I have many interests, and I may or may not talk about them as time goes on here.
 Some of them are:

 * American Football (Buffalo Bills!)
 * [Board Games](https://boardgamegeek.com/collection/user/Fezmid2)